winedrops/winedrops-coding-challenge/Readme.md

   - Top 10% wines should be highlighted in green
   - Bottom 10% wines should be highlighted in red
   - Ability to select what the `best selling means` - either by `revenue` or by `total number of bottls sold` or `number of orders`
+- **Important note**:
+  - We often sell the same wine at at different price (more details on that in the [Database schema section](#database-schema))
+  - For example, `Château Montclair` is sold both at £40.26 and £40.76
+  - So in the list of the best selling wine `Château Montclair` should appear only once and its entry should include the roll up of all orders, even if they were bought at a different price
+  - **Vintage**, however, does mean that it is a different wine
 - Only do that for orders which have status of either `paid` or `dispatched`
 - Search
   - You start typing in the search bar and we only show the wines that match it